FaisalJulaidan/NoiseExposure-Web-App/README.md

 - [x] Filter, sort, search noise data
 - [x] View personal noise data for logged in users (recorded via the Mobile app)
 - [x] Highly dynamic and customised design

+## Project Installation
+1. clone the project

+## How to Use the Web Application
+All the data avaiable in the application is public and doesn't require loggin in, howerver, when logged in, you can filter and view your personal noise data

+Please use the below test accounts login
+username: *test@test.com*
+password: *123*

+username: *test2@test.com*
+password: *123*

 ## Available Scripts